HLTCHKUST/UniVaR/README.md

 ## File Structure
 - value_eliciting_qa_generation => Folder containing pipeline generation scripts for value eliciting QAs.
-- univar_trainer => Folder containing training scripts for building UniVar models.
+- univar_training => Folder containing training details of UniVar models.
 - univar_evaluation => Folder containing the evaluation scripts for evaluating UniVar and other representation models.
 - examples => Folder containing the examples on how to extract and visualize representations using UniVaR.